davieu/learning-css-grids/README.md

 learning about CSS GRID
+to look at just open up the folder and put in copy paste the html path into the browser

 // hoow many you want in the column/how wide column is
 grid-template-columns:
 // how tall the row is